Container Orchestration Beyond Just Kubernetes

 Pros

-- +Simple setup with familiar Docker commands
+- +Simple setup with familiar Docker commands and compose files

-- +Minimal operational overhead
+- +Minimal operational overhead with few moving parts

 Cons

-- -Less scalable than Kubernetes
+- -Less scalable than Kubernetes when running hundreds of services

-- -Smaller ecosystem and less active development
+- -Smaller ecosystem and less active community development

-- -Limited features for complex deployments
+- -Limited features for complex deployments like canary releases

 3. HashiCorp Nomad